j4w8n/supakit/README.md

 - I've only done local tests with the GitHub OAuth login.
 - You need to provide your own signIn and signOut functions.
-- The `clients` module uses `$env/dynamic/public`.
+- The `client` modules uses `$env/dynamic/public`.
 This is to make Supakit compatible with various adapters like netlify, vercel, and static.

 ## Install